SpyderSika/verilogio/README.md

 at this version, support verilog 1995/2001 only.
 System Verilog will support in the future. if read verilog code,

-note: At this time Not tested and verilog 2001, Systemverilog code doesn't work well but will support soon.
+note: At this time Not tested well.

 ```C
 module test(